junxit/us-congress-bills-113/metadata.md

 - 2014-09-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2014-09-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 505). (text: CR 09/16/2014 H7612)
 - 2014-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 505).(text: CR 09/16/2014 H7612)
+- 2014-09-18 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.